 The best region for solo travel in Uganda is Western Uganda, where you’ll find most of the national parks and reserves as well as magnificent landscapes and a huge array of different activities.

 In Western Uganda, you can go mountain gorilla and chimpanzee trekking in Bwindi and Kibale Forest, wildlife spotting and birdwatching on the rivers and savanna of Queen Elizabeth National Park and Murchison Falls National Park and hiking in the crater lakes area.

-A great place to base yourself in Western Uganda is Lake Bunyonyi, from where you can easily go gorilla trekking in Bwindi, but also do a number of outdoors activities in the lake and in the surrounding area.
+A great place to base yourself for your solo travel in Uganda is Western Uganda – Lake Bunyonyi, from where you can easily go gorilla trekking in Bwindi, but also do a number of outdoor activities in the lake and in the surrounding area.
 In Eastern Uganda, Jinja is an ideal place for solo travellers.

 There are endless activities to fill your days, and you’ll be able to meet lots of other travellers in the town’s bars and restaurants during your solo travel in Uganda.

 Hiking through the misty rainforest on your solo safari in Uganda, one can expect to find a group of mountain gorillas playing, feeding and grooming one another, chasing a troop of chimpanzees as they swing through the treetops above you.

 Imagine spotting tree-climbing lions on a guided game drive in Queen Elizabeth National Park, going on a boat cruise to see the magnificent Murchison Falls, discovering villages and plantations on hikes around the crater lakes, chilling out at a lakeside resort in Lake Bunyonyi or getting your adrenaline pumping tackling the rapids of the Nile River on your solo African Safari.